-When you push " \wedge " or " \vee " of the "TYPE" button while receiving an RDS station, the current program type will appear on the display.
+When you push " \land " or " \lor " of the "TYPE" button while receiving an RDS station, the current program type will appear on the display.
 If the system is receiving a station that is not RDS, "NO PTY" will appear.

 Repeat this operation within 6 seconds to display the program types in the following order: